Frequently Asked Questions

 How long is a counselling session?

-Counselling sessions usually last for 50 minutes.
+Counselling sessions last for 50 minutes.

 What are your fees, and is support available if cost is a concern?

-I also offer a concession rate of £25 for students, trainee counsellors, pensioners, and those on low incomes.
+Concessions are available for students, trainee counsellors, pensioners, and those on low incomes.

 Is counselling confidential?